Test process outline

 Rates for each set are determined and verified against the test criteria.
 A test report is published (regardless of whether the test criteria are met) and the certified state of the product is reviewed.

-A product is considered to have successfully passed a test if the results obtained meet the following criteria:
+A product is considered to have passed a test if the product receives any grade better than Grade F.

 Certified status can be earned and maintained by products that are tested frequently and successfully meet the test criteria.